 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Counseling for compulsive gambling may include cognitive-behavioral therapy.
-This type of therapy can help you learn to correct the the negative thoughts and beliefs that lead you to gamble, find healthier responses to stress, develop social skills, and prevent relapse.
+This type of therapy can help you learn to correct the the negative thoughts and beliefs that lead you to gamble, to find healthier responses to stress, to develop social skills, and to prevent relapse.
 Therapy can also help uncover what lead you to compulsively gamble.

 Mental Health America